-This framework acknowledges that various policies on women and other vulnerable groups have not resulted in the desired outcome of reducing the gender gap for inclusive economic growth and development.
+This framework acknowledges that various policies on women and other vulnerable groups have not resulted in desired outcomes of reducing the gender gap for inclusive economic growth and development.
+Gender-responsive budgeting is a pillar of GRPBMEA which is aimed at bringing gender mainstreaming to public finances.
+The mandate of this department is to allocate and monitor financial resources for the province.
 The 2019-2024 MTSF, SOPA pronouncement, provincial plan of action, cabinet resolutions and SOPA pronouncement have identified various interventions that are aimed at implementing this framework.
 These includes mainstreaming of gender, youth and people with disability and disaggregation of data according to gender, age, disability, geographically through planning, budgeting, monitoring, evaluation and auditing.
-Gender-responsive budgeting is a pillar of GRPBMEA which is aimed at bringing gender mainstreaming to public finances.
-The mandate of this department is to allocate and monitor financial resources for the province.
-The Department has identified the following programmes in contributing towards vulnerable groups: